mstrens/oXs_on_RP2040/README.md

 *  Connect the RX pin from GPS to the RX pin selected in parameter for RP2040
 *  Connect the TX pin from GPS to the TX pin selected in parameter for RP2040
 *  So take care that wires TX and RX are not crossed (as usual in Serial connection)

+When a Hobbywing or a Kontronik ESC is used:
+ * Connect the serial pin from ESC to the pin selected in parameter for RP2040 (for ESC_PIN)
+ * Connect GND from ESC to RP2040 GND
+ * do not define gpio's in RP2040 parameters for V1, V2, RPM and let TEMP parameter on 0.
+You can use V3 and V4 if you want.
+Note: SCALE1, SCALE2, OFFSET2 and RPM_MULT have to be defined based on your ESC and your motor.

 About sequencers, see below.

 The affectation of the pins has to be defined by the user.